darinbl-pritchard45/notes/README.md

 - "Every line of code you write is a liability.
 Every line of code you don't write is an asset." - Jeff Atwood.

 This quote emphasizes the importance of writing concise and efficient code.
 The fewer lines of code you have, the easier it is to maintain and debug your program.
 It's important to constantly strive for simplicity and avoid unnecessary complexity in your code.

+# 2023-12-01
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Make sure you have a plan in place for your projects, including deadlines and milestones.
+Knowing what you need to accomplish and when will keep you on track and prevent last-minute panic.
+Planning also includes thinking about potential obstacles and how to overcome them, so you're prepared for anything.
+ -- 212字